Archduchess Eleonora of Austria: Background and early life

 Archduchess Eleonora was the eldest daughter of Archduke Charles Stephen of Austria and his wife, Archduchess Maria Theresa of Austria, Princess of Tuscany.
 Both of her parents were closely related to Emperor Franz Joseph.
-Her father, a grandson of archduke Karl of Austria who had led the Austrian army against Napoleon Bonaparte, was a brother of Queen Maria Christina of Spain.
+Her father, a grandson of Archduke Charles of Austria who had led the Austrian army against Napoleon Bonaparte, was a brother of Queen Maria Christina of Spain.
 Eleonora’s mother, Archduchess Maria Theresa of Austria, Princess of Tuscany, was a granddaughter of Leopold II, the last reigning Grand Duke of Tuscany.
-On her maternal side, she was a granddaughter of King Ferdinand II of the Two Sicilies.
+On her maternal side, she was a great-granddaughter of King Ferdinand II of the Two Sicilies.